Ray Drainville: Research and Education

 Fluency in English, French and Italian.

-Varying levels of proficiency in German, Spanish, Arabic, Catalan, Dutch, Greek, Mandarin & Latin.
+Varying levels of proficiency in German, Spanish, Latin, Catalan, Dutch, Greek, Arabic, & Mandarin.

 Back to top